ryanmoolala/DJ-Lite/README.md

 - XSS, CRSF attacks
 - RESTful API calls, interacting with Spotify Web API & understanding its limitations
 - WebSockets & Long polling (Realised later on that Spotify Web API does not provide necessary endpoints)

+What I can improve on:
+- Software Engineering principles
+- Better reusability of code

 ```Progression``` provides greater insight